riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 Well turns out Mongo does not support <a href="http://stackoverflow.com/questions/22931177/mongo-db-sorting-with-case-insensitive" target="_blank">case insensitive sorting</a>, and uppercase words will always come prior to lowercase words when sorted.
 Holy smokes, what are we going to do?

 ###A solution
-Turns out a common pattern when needing to sort on String columns in Mongo is to duplicate a lowercased version of the field for the purpose of sorting.
+Turns out a common pattern when needing to sort on String columns in Mongo is to duplicate a lower-cased version of the field for the purpose of sorting.
 Coming from a traditional database background, this seems a little strange, but that's just the way it's done in Mongo, denormalization and duplication is fairly common.

 So how can we accomplish this in our application?
-There's a package for that (well sort of)!
+Duplicating and keeping in sync extra columns seems like it will be a huge, error-prone headache!
+Luckily there's a package that will alleviate this particular headache better than a jumbo bottle of Aspirin.

-We'll add the <a href="https://github.com/aldeed/meteor-collection2" target="_blank">collection2</a> package which will allow use to automatically create lower-cased versions of our String fields on insert.
+We'll add the <a href="https://github.com/aldeed/meteor-collection2" target="_blank">collection2</a> package and this will allow us to automatically create lower-cased versions of our String fields.
 Let's see how it all works.

 #####Terminal
 {% highlight Bash %}